In the world of tough market competition and attempts to stream consumerism practice of greenwashing have become a foe.

 Ecolabels as a road sign

 Another way too be careful of not becoming a “greenwashing victim” is to get familiar with ecolabels.
 The idea behind ecolabels is to give consumers certainty, products they are buying are genuinely ecofriendly and safe for consumption.
-They can rely on heavy preconditions for getting ecolabels, to make sure products are not “greenwashed”.
-And such strict preconditions take care of production as a whole, from raw materials to recycling, because everything matters and our planet asks for help in all fields.
+They can rely on heavy preconditions for getting ecolabels, to make sure products are not “greenwashing”.
+And such strict preconditions take care of production as a whole, from raw materials to recycling.
+Because everything matters and our planet asks for help in all fields.

 Read more about ecolabels on the following pages: